Sitispeaks/crypto-dashboard/README.md

 # crypto-dashboard
 ## Realtime crypto-dashboard made with celery, redis and websockets.
-This app fetches data peiodically from external API and then the work of Celery begins.
+This app fetches data peiodically from external APIs using Celery Workers.

 How Celery works, and why you need Redis (or RabbitMQ):